sofathitesh/doconce/doc/demos/tutorial/html/_sources/tutorial.txt

   * Doconce can be converted to plain *untagged* text, often desirable for computer programs and email.

-  * Doconce has good support for copying in parts of computer code, say in examples, directly from the source code files.
+  * Doconce has good support for copying in parts of computer code directly from the source code files via regular expressions for the start and end lines.

-  * Doconce has full support for LaTeX math, and integrates very well with big LaTeX projects (books).
+  * Doconce has full support for LaTeX math and integrates well with big LaTeX projects (books).

   * Doconce is almost self-explanatory and is a handy starting point